-When you sell an investment property at a profit, you typically have to pay taxes of up to 20-35% (depending on what state you live) on that profit.
+When you sell an investment property at a profit, you typically have to pay taxes of up to 20-35% (depending on what state you live in) on that profit.

-How does it work?
-Here’s everything you need to know about the 1031 tax exchange, from an easy to understand the definition, to the timeline, to how you can use it too.
+So how does it work?
+Here’s everything you need to know about the 1031 tax exchange, from an easy to understand definition, to the timeline, to how you can actually use it.

-It allows you to roll your profits from one investment property into the purchase of another like property.
-You save money because if you follow the rules, you won’t have to pay any taxes on the profit.
+It allows you to roll your profits from one investment property into the purchase of another like-kind property.
+It’s also described as a “like-kind exchange.”

-It’s important to note that your taxes are deferred, the way they are in many retirement accounts, not completely wiped out.
+If you follow the rules, you’ll save boo koo bucks because you won’t have to pay any taxes on the profit (for now).
+It’s important to note that your taxes are deferred, (similar to the way they are in many retirement accounts), not completely wiped out.

 One big part of the 1031 exchange is you need to “exchange” an existing property for a “like” property.
 In its original conception, the 1031 exchange applied when one property was directly swapped for another.

-The first kind is a simultaneous exchange.
+The first like property exchange is a simultaneous exchange.
 This occurs when you exchange one property directly for another.
-This occurs when the relinquished property and the new property close on the same day.
+The relinquished property and the new property must close on the same day.

-But the timing has to be very exact for you to use a 1031 exchange.
+The timing has to be very exact for you to use this 1031 exchange.
 Because of this, it most often happens with a direct deed swap.
 But it’s also possible to do a three-party exchange with a compliant third party or to work through an intermediary.